 This document is organized into three sections.
-The first section, Part I, describes the review process used by the CDFI Fund to evaluate the CY 2015-2016 NMTC Program Allocation applications.
+The first section, Part I, describes the review process used by the CDFI Fund to evaluate the CY 2017 NMTC Program Allocation applications.
 Part II provides information on the general characteristics of a highly ranked application.
-The last section, Part III, provides CY 2015-2016 applicants not selected to receive an allocation with their scoring ranges for the two scored sections of their Application and the scoring range for their Base Score and Final Rank Score (Figure 1a and 1b, respectively).
-Figure 1a also indicates whether the Applicant met the minimum scoring threshold required to be considered highly qualified for each scored section (Business Strategy and Community Outcomes), as well as for the Applicant's Base Score.
-If an Applicant met the minimum scoring threshold for each of the three criteria, the Applicant would be considered for a Phase 2 Panel Review.
-Figure 2 provides a visual representation of the Final Rank Score distribution for all eligible CY 2015-16 Applicants.
+The last section, Part III, provides CY 2017 Applicants not selected to receive an allocation with their scoring ranges for the two scored sections of their Application (Business Strategy and Community Outcomes), the scoring range for their Base Score (total score minus priority points), and the scoring range for their Final Rank Score (total score plus one half of the priority points).
+Part III also includes Figure 1a which indicates whether the Applicant met the minimum scoring threshold required to be considered highly qualified for each scored section (Business Strategy and Community Outcomes), as well as for the Applicant's Base Score.
+If an Applicant met the minimum scoring threshold for each of the three criteria, the Applicant would be considered highly qualified and eligible for allocation award consideration.
+(See Step 2 Phase 2 for additional details.)
+Figure 2 in Part III provides a visual representation of the Final Rank Score distribution for all eligible CY 2017 Applicants.

-Please note that although the procedures discussed in this document are applicable for the combined CY 2015 - CY 2016 allocation round, these procedures may not apply to other application rounds.
-The CDFI Fund reserves the right to modify its policies, procedures, and/or evaluation factors in future allocation rounds, consistent with the requirements specified in the corresponding NOAA and related application materials.
+Please note that although the procedures discussed in this document are applicable for the CY 2017 allocation round, these procedures may not apply to other application rounds.
+The CDFI Fund reserves the right to modify its policies, procedures, and/or evaluation criteria in future allocation rounds, consistent with the requirements specified in the corresponding NOAA and related application materials for that round.